adarwoo/modbus_relay/docs/user_manual.md

 ## Troubleshooting

 ### Cannot Communicate with Device
-- If the modbus LEDs are flickering, make sure the Relay Guarian and relay share the same settings.
+- If the modbus LEDs are flickering, make sure the RelayGuarian and relay share the same settings.
-- Active the recovery mode on the device and in Guardian Relay
+- Active the recovery mode on the device and in the RelayGuardian
 - If no communication is established, check the serial adapter communication port
 - Check the wriring.
 Modbus pins cannot be swapped.